 Observing the trial of Adolf Eichmann, Stanley Milgram, Professor of Social Psychology at Yale asked himself the question, could men like Eichmann be ordinary people who were simply following orders?
-How willingly would an ordinary human being obey an authority figure if they were instructed to perform an act that conflicted with their conscience?
+How willingly would an ordinary human being obey an authority figure, if they were instructed to perform an act that conflicted with their conscience?

 At the end of a week, over-tired participants made emotional declarations about their life changing experience, having been manipulated into thinking the sky was the limit.

 There are many things that I cringe about in my working life.
 That program would make the top five.
 As an introvert, the entire Yee-Har school of training is one that still makes me recoil.
-Years later, some managers would still reminisce about the good old days of team building programs when the company sent them to get lost for days and they had to eat bugs, canoe down freezing rivers and crap in front of their colleagues.
+Years later, managers in other companies would reminisce about the good old days of team building programs when their company sent them to get lost for days on end and they had to eat bugs, canoe down freezing rivers and crap in front of their colleagues.
 All good sense should tell us that this fad was not only stupid and unsafe, but highly unnecessary in the name of retaining good employees.
 The psychological contract of work should never include embarrassing employees into hanging upside down in front of their colleagues or creating a human pyramid to get over a cheap plywood wall.
 Most of us would never seek out the experience of being seen or smelled after five days without a wash.

-I could refuse to take part in such nonsense today, but back then, I was young and new in the job and I planned to stay in the company for a few years at least.
+I could refuse to take part in such nonsense today, but back then, I was young and new in the job and I hoped to stay in the company for a few years at least.
 I gritted my teeth and hoped nobody I knew would see me in the middle of the throng.
 If Milgram had been beside me, I’m sure he would have said, “You were doing as you were told” but the truth is, it just wasn’t a good enough excuse.
 And it never is.